wireless-broadband-alliance/wba-openroaming-connector/README.md

 For more information about OpenRoaming Technology please visit: https://openroaming.org

 ## Prerequisites:
+- Git (optional and highly recommended for easier updates, if the user prefers to clone the repository)
 - Linux based system - Ubuntu 22.04 LTS (tested for the reference implementation)
-- Knowledge about Linux OS (required to setup the project)
+- Knowledge about Linux OS (required to set up the project)
-- Docker (required for running the application)
-- Docker compose (responsible for managing multiple containers)
+- Docker (required for running the application and managing the multiple containers)
-- Git (optional, if the user prefers to clone the repository)

 ### How to get the Project